NicholasZolton/JustGetStarted/README.md

 ## Installing

 > [!WARNING]
 > This project is made to be used with [devenv](https://devenv.sh/) to manage your development environment so that you can skip the installation steps.
 This requires you to install Nix and Devenv.
+This also requires either Unix or Linux.

 We will be following the instructions from the [Devenv documentation](https://devenv.sh/getting-started/) to install everything.